ryanjay0/miles-deep/README.md

 The results above were obtained with mirroring but not cropping.
 Using cropping slightly improves the results on the resnet50\_1by2 to **95.2%**, therefore it is used as the final model.

 [Fine-tuning](https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html) the Inception V3 model with Tensorflow also only achieved 80% accuracy.
-However, that is with a 299x299 image size instead of 224x224 with no mirroring, so the result is not directly comparable.
+However, that is with a 299x299 image size instead of 224x224 with no mirroring or cropping, so the result is not directly comparable.
 Overfitting may be a problem with this model too.

 ###Editing the Movie